Hey All, today we are gonna discuss types of sewing thread. How do you know what kind of thread is used for different fabrics?

 When it comes to different types of sewing threads one can associate them with the functions they are performing.

-For instance, some are designed to serve in the glamour and fashion industry, whereas some are mainly for artistic work and some have special cultural recognitions.
+For instance, some are designed to serve in the glamour and fashion industry, whereas some are mainly for artistic work and some have special cultural recognition.
 Let’s explore them all on a single piece of paper.

 1: Cotton Thread

-Cotton thread is the best suitable type of thread for basic sewing that helps you in getting the tight and perfect seaming.
+Cotton thread is the best suitable type of thread for basic sewing that helps you in getting tight and perfect seaming.
 However, you can also use cotton thread for quilting and patchwork. hobby startpagina

 Some experts prefer pairing thread type with fabric yarn material yet, cotton thread is best compatible with cotton fabric.
 When comparing the strength of cotton, it seems weaker than polyester and nylon but preferable for delicate and fine projects.